priyanshi09/PUI2016_ps3369/HW4_ps3369/README.md

 3) referred a friend's(Ian's) code to do the extra credit.

-#### I helped Vishwajeet Shelar with interpretations of the tests in assignment 4.
+#### I helped Vishwajeet Shelar with interpretations( giving small suggestions) of the tests in assignment 4.